U21 Health Sciences Group 2025 Annual Meeting

 Theme Summary

-Population aging is one of the most significant global challenges of the 21stcentury.
+Population aging is one of the most significant global challenges of the 21st century.
 Understanding aging across the lifespan is a vital theme for healthcare professionals due to its multifaceted impact on individuals and societies.

 Aging brings about a spectrum of potential health and social challenges, including chronic diseases, cognitive decline, mobility issues, loneliness and mental health disorders.
 Healthcare professionals must develop tailored approaches to manage these conditions and enhance the quality of life for older adults, and health professional learners need to be well prepared for supporting older populations throughout their careers.